 1type Query {2getMyData: Data @authenticate somePublicData: String3}45type Mutation {6updateAnItem(id: ID!, name: String!): Item @authenticate7}

 We authenticate each private field with a custom directive and leave the public fields directive-free.
 The danger is that we stop here, call the system ‘secure’ and release.
-The likelihood is that, without being security conscious, you’ve gone an implemented the updateAnItem resolver like this:
+The likelihood is that, without being security conscious, you’ve gone and implemented the updateAnItem resolver like this:

 1const updateAnItem = (root, args) => {2return Item.update({ name: args.name }).where({ id: args.id });3};

-Although you have authenticated generic access to updateAnItem, you haven’t checked that this user should be allowed to update this item.
+Although you have authenticated generic access to 'updateAnItem', you haven’t checked that this user should be allowed to update this item.
 Granular authentication must happen at the application logic level, which makes it very hard to keep track of as your application and team grows.
 The corrected resolver could look like:

 1const updateAnItem = (root, args, ctx) => {2return Item.update({ name: args.name }).where({ id: args.id, userId: ctx.userId });3};

 The first step to at least partially cover you would be to add error tracking and alerts to your system.
-We use Sentry, but there are no doubt others that do a similar job.
+We use Sentry, but there are others that do a similar job.
 Log every error that is thrown and set an alert for when it occurs at a frequent rate.

 However, if you don’t want to be woken to a trillion alerts from Sentry, then I’d also recommend adding rate-limiting to your vulnerable fields.
 We’ve built a small directive library for controlling this, it’s as easy as: